 Getting title insurance is one of the standard steps home buyers take before closing on a home purchase.
-Title insurance is crucial for a home buyer because it protects you and the lender from the possibility that your seller doesn't -- or previous sellers didn't -- have free and clear ownership of the house and property and, therefore, can't rightfully transfer full ownership to you.
-Even though the chance of calling on the insurance for coverage is relatively low, the value on what you stand to lose if you go without coverage is high -- you could, in fact, lose the house itself.
+Title insurance is crucial for a home buyer because it protects you and your lender from the possibility that your seller doesn’t—or previous sellers didn’t—have free and clear ownership of the house and property and, therefore, can't rightfully transfer full ownership to you.
+Even though the chance of actually making a claim for coverage is relatively low, the value on what you stand to lose if you go without coverage is high—you could, in fact, lose the house itself.

 Your escrow or closing agent will launch the process of getting you title insurance soon after your purchase agreement is signed.
-Usually your closing agent or attorney will choose your title insurer for you, from one of the five major U.S. title insurance underwriters.
+Usually your closing agent or attorney will choose your title insurer for you.

 You will probably need to shell out a one-time fee of around $1,000 for title insurance.
 (In some states or locales, however, the seller traditionally foots the bill.)
 The process is all very standard and likely to go through without a hitch.

 Not all title problems involve the whole house.
-For example, liens may have been filed against the house -- that is, people or agencies may have, within the public records, legally claimed the right to be paid from the proceeds of the property's sale, in order to settle the owner's debt to them.
+For example, people or agencies might have filed liens against the property—legal claims to be paid from the proceeds of the property's sale, in order to settle the homeowner's debt to them.
 The most common types of property liens seek payment for debts related to taxes, child support, and contractor's fees (often referred to as "mechanics liens").
 These liens stick to the house like glue, until the house is sold or foreclosed on.
 Disputes over property boundaries also often result in title insurance claims.